google/WebFundamentals/src/content/en/updates/2017/03/chrome-58-deprecations.md

 ## Deprecate RTCRtcpMuxPolicy of "negotiate"

 The `rtcpMuxPolicy` is used by Chrome to specify its preferred policy regarding use of RTP/RTCP multiplexing.
-In M57, we changed the default `rtcpMuxPolicy` to "require" and deprecated "negotiate" for following reasons:
+In Chrome 57, we changed the default `rtcpMuxPolicy` to "require" and deprecated "negotiate" for following reasons:

 * Non-muxed RTCP uses extra network resources.
 * Removing it will make the API surface simpler, since an "RtpSender"/"RtpReceiver" will then only ever have a single transport.